Gzh0821/pvzg_site/src/en/guide/mod/gp-next-worldmap.md

 ### `level`

-Ordinary stages, bosses, and mini-boss islands are all still `type: 'level'`.
-The difference is mainly their appearance.
+Ordinary stages and boss stages, including smaller boss stages, all belong to the `level` type.

 Common `appearance` values: